Kernelised Normalising Flows: Discussion and Limitations

 In contrast to neural-network-based flows, kernelised flows require a different hyperparameter selection.
 In classical kernel machines, the choice of kernel usually implies a type of inductive bias (e.g., for specific data types \citep{vishwanathan2010graph}).
-This is not the case for our deep kernelised flows.
-Consequently, in this work, we focus on Squared Exponential kernels, but incorporating kernels with strong inductive biases may be a promising avenue for future research.
-Ferumal flows also come with other additional hyperparameters, such as the length scale of the Squared Exponential kernel or the number of inducing points.
-This does not increase the hyperparameter search space, though, as other hyperparameters specific to neural networks fall away (such as the number of neurons per layer).
+Consequently, in this work, we mostly focus on Squared Exponential kernels and Matern kernels, but incorporating kernels with strong inductive biases may be a promising avenue for future research.
+In particular, parameter sharing for highly structured modalities such as images is another potential direction for future research.

-One drawback of vanilla Ferumal flows is that their parameter count grows linearly with the number of data points, making them all but infeasible for higher data regimes.
-Similarly, the computational cost is quadratic in the number of data points.
-We provided one possible solution for this, using a limited number of auxiliary points for approximate kernel computations instead.

-The present work introduces kernels only in basic affine coupling layers as introduced with RealNVPs.
+The present work introduces kernels only for some affine coupling layer architectures such as RealNVP and Glow.
 However, the concepts also directly apply to other coupling-layer-type networks, such as neural spline flows \citep{durkan2019neural}, ButterflyFlows \citep{pmlr-v162-meng22a}, or invertible attention \citep{sukthanker2022generative} for greater expressiveness and parameter efficiency.
-Ferumal flows can also be directly enhanced with other building blocks such as $1\times 1$ convolutions instead of permutations \citep{kingma2018glow} or MixLogCDF-coupling layers \citep{ho2019flow++}.
+Ferumal flow kernelisation can also be directly enhanced with other building blocks such as MixLogCDF-coupling layers \citep{ho2019flow++}.

 Whilst our method can be applied to coupling-type flow-based architectures, it poses challenges when it comes to ResFlow-like architectures \cite{behrmann2019invertible,chen2000gaussianization}, which require explicit control of Lipschitz properties of the residual blocks.
 As a result, extending our approach to ResFlow-like architectures is left as a direction for future research.